-Inside Cristiano Ronaldo's Private World: He May Be Cocky but Soccer's Biggest Star Is More Than the Sum of His Marketable Parts
+Inside Cristiano Ronaldo's Unexpected Private World

 You don't have to be a football fan to knowCristiano Ronaldo.

 Nor do you even have to know that by football we mean soccer, which is what the game is called in the United States, while "American football" is how the rest of the world refers to our humble little National Football League.
-(None of which was helped by the U.S. men's soccer team failing to qualify for the 2018 World Cup, the first time in 30 years they won't be competing in the quadrennial tournament.)

-And since it's quite possible that people are as familiar with the cut of Cristiano Ronaldo's abs as they are with his attack style on the pitch, there's no debate that he's usually the biggest stud on the field, no matter what country you're watching from.
+And since it's quite possible that fans are as familiar with the cut of Ronaldo's abs as they are with his attack style on the pitch, he's one of the most-watched players on and off the field, no matter what country you're watching from.

+These days the 35-year-old athlete—who a few days ago became the first person to surpass 200 million followers on Instagram—earns a hefty portion of his ever-growing keep as a forward for Italy's Juventus, which broke the country's record for player acquisition (and the all-time record for a player over 30) when it acquired Ronaldo from Spain's Real Madrid for $123.7 million (today's conversion from euros) in July 2018.

-The 32-year-old athlete—who helped his native Portugal clinch its own World Cup berth on Tuesday with a win over Switzerland—earns a hefty portion of his ever-growing keep as a forward for Real Madrid, one of Europe's most storied and decorated football clubs.
-He turned pro at 17 and spent the first half of his career with Manchester United—perhaps the other most famous soccer team in the world—before Real Madrid paid a then-record $105 million for him in 2009.
+Ronaldo turned pro at 17 and spent the first half of his career with Manchester United—perhaps the other most famous soccer team in the world—until Real Madrid, also one of Europe's most storied and decorated football clubs, paid a then-record $105 million for him in 2009.

-In 2016, Ronaldo signed a four-year extension with Real Madrid that will see him earn upward of $50 million a year through the 2020-21 season.
+In 2016, he signed a four-year extension with Real Madrid that netted him upward of $50 million a year through the 2020-21 season.
 Just as the ink was drying on that contract, he became the third athlete ever, after Michael Jordan and LeBron James, to sign a lifetime deal with Nike—meaning the swoosh will be going wherever he goes for the remainder of his professional career and beyond—that could be worth roughly $1 billion.
-With an estimated $93 million earned from June 2016 to June 2017, he was Forbes' highest-earning athlete in the world for the second consecutive year.
+Ronaldo ended up the first-ever soccer player to top Forbes' list of the world's highest-paid athletes, and he reigned supreme from June 2015 to June 2017.

+After Real Madrid won their third consecutive Champions League title in 2018, Ronaldo agreed to the Juventus transfer, and landed at No. 2 on Forbes' 2019 list, with $109 million in earnings, $44 million of it coming from endorsements.
+Barcelona star Lionel Messi was first with $127 million.

-Banking on his 112 million Instagram followers and another 61 million on Twitter, his social media posts for the 12 months ending in June 2016 generated $176 million in media value for his sponsors, including $36 million for Nike alone, according to Hookit, which tracks digital and social media sponsorship value.
+Unsurprisingly, Ronaldo's social media presence is one of the most valuable in all of sports and his accounts regularly out-engage his fellow soccer stars, according to Hookit, which tracks digital and social media sponsorship value.

 "I have what I have because I've sacrificed a lot," he said in Ronaldo, a 2015 documentary about his life.

-And he does indeed have a lot, much of which he shows off on his enviable Instagram account, which—in addition to hosting a number of charming family photos with his now 7-year-old son, Cristiano Jr., and his roughly 5-month-old twins, Mateo and Eva Maria—is full of exotic cars (a silver Bugatti is a recent addition to the fold), private jet travel, of course lots of soccer action, a healthy helping of shirtless snaps and a very believable photo of him working out in jeans to promote his signature CR7 Denim line.
+And he does indeed have a lot, much of which he shows off on his enviable Instagram account, which—in addition to hosting a number of charming family photos with his partner Georgina Rodriguez, his 9 1/2-year-old son Cristiano Jr., his 2 1/2-month-old twins, Mateo and Eva Maria, and his 2-year-old daughter with Rodriguez, Alana Martina—is full of workouts, exotic cars, private jet travel, of course lots of soccer action, a healthy helping of shirtless snaps and whichever products he's endorsing on any given day.

-Three years ago Men's Health deemed him the world's fittest athlete, and he topped Sports Illustrated's list this year of the 50 Fittest Male Athletes.
+Men's Health deemed him the world's fittest athlete in 2014, and he topped Sports Illustrated's 2017 list of the 50 Fittest Male Athletes.
 His workout routine and dietary discipline are legendary in sports circles and he's got the physique to prove it—which he does, time and again, by doffing his shirt on the field and modeling his own CR7 underwear.

 Being that this chiseled super-star with ball-handling prowess to spare and a side career as a model has a taste for fast cars, fashion, female models and taking his clothes off, and is absolutely worshiped by men and women alike, surely he's got to be just insufferable on those few occasions when he has to interact with the real world, right?